Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Extended non-Hermitian SSH chain and locking criterion

-which measures the spectral winding of the Bloch Hamiltonian around the reference energy $E_{\rm b}$ as $k$ traverses the Brillouin zone.
-In the two-band model considered here, a nonzero $\nu_{\rm PBC}$ signals the presence of the NHSE, and its sign determines the skin localization direction: $\nu_{\rm PBC}=-1$ ($+1$) corresponds to left- (right-) directed skin accumulation, whereas $\nu_{\rm PBC}=0$ indicates the absence of a unipolar skin effect.
-In the numerical results below, $E_{\rm b}$ is chosen within the relevant open point-gap region and kept fixed along each parameter sweep unless stated otherwise.
+which measures the winding of the Bloch spectral loop around $E_{\rm b}$ as $k$ traverses the Brillouin zone.
+In the two-band model considered here, a nonzero $\nu_{\rm PBC}$ is associated with the NHSE in the monitored point-gap sector, and its sign tracks the dominant skin-localization direction.
+In particular, $\nu_{\rm PBC}=-1$ and $\nu_{\rm PBC}=+1$ correspond to opposite skin-accumulation directions along the representative sweeps studied below, whereas $\nu_{\rm PBC}=0$ indicates the absence of a net spectral winding around the chosen reference energy.

-Under OBCs, translational invariance is lost and bulk eigenstates generally acquire exponential spatial envelopes.
-To characterize the OBC bulk topology in the presence of the NHSE, one must replace the Bloch description by a non-Bloch formulation on the generalized Brillouin zone (GBZ).
-In the thermodynamic limit, this is achieved by replacing $e^{ik}$ with a complex variable $\beta$, which leads to the non-Bloch Hamiltonian